mohammadoumar/emotion_classification_LR/README.md

 1) **data_files**: this directory contains the raw data files containing the annotated data from comics titles.
 Every utterance is annotated with *emotion* and *speaker_id*.
 2) **finetuning**: this directory contains the implementation of LLM finetuning for comics.
+3) **incontext_learning**: this directory contains the implementation of in-context learning with LLMs.
 3) **zeroshot**: this directory contains the implementation of zero-shot classification for comics using LLMs.

 ```